kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 * Allow users to specify the scope of a service provisioned by an `In-Cluster` implementation, whether the provisioned Service should be of type `ClusterIP` or `LoadBalancer`.
 * Define normative requirements for each service type so that implementations ship with optimal defaults (e.g. `externalTrafficPolicy`, `healthCheckNodePort`)

+### Goals

+* Introduce a new `AddressType` value that allows Gateway owners to portably provision a Gateway scoped for in-cluster-only visibility (ClusterIP)
+* Introduce a new `AddressType` value that allows Gateway owners to opt in to production-ready LoadBalancer defaults (e.g. `externalTrafficPolicy: Local`) without changing the behavior of existing Gateways
+* Define normative requirements per `AddressType` so implementations ship consistent, well-defined behavior for each service scope
+* Allow users to specify a `LoadBalancerClass` when provisioning a LoadBalancer-backed Gateway

+### Non-Goals

+* Replicate the full Kubernetes Service API inside Gateway API
+* Change existing LoadBalancer provisioning behavior — optimized defaults are opt-in via new address types, not retroactively applied
+* Replace `infrastructure.parametersRef` for implementation-specific Service
+  customization
+* Support `ExternalName` Service types

 ## Motivation (Why)

 [GEP-1762](https://gateway-api.sigs.k8s.io/geps/gep-1762/) established the foundation for in-cluster Gateway deployments and acknowledged that Service type matters — its [Gateway IP](https://gateway-api.sigs.k8s.io/geps/gep-1762/#gateway-ip) section references both `ClusterIP` and `LoadBalancer` services — but did not provide a portable mechanism to choose between them.
 Instead, this was deferred to "arbitrary customization" via `infrastructure.parametersRef` ([GEP-1867](https://gateway-api.sigs.k8s.io/geps/gep-1867/)).